 A person who has first tried marijuana or any pill cannot be immediately considered a drug addict.
 Drug addiction develops over a period of time: some months or a year.
 Until the child starts using drugs regularly, they are not yet sick – so far they are experimenting.
 At this point, you can still protect your child from addiction – sometimes it is enough just to show interest, talk about the influence of the drug, and be supportive to your child.
 If you miss the time, the experimental period can quickly turn into a disease.
 The main question is how to understand at this stage that the child has started taking drugs.

 A list of “signs of drug addiction” can now be found in many media outlets.
 However, most of these methods belong to a fairly late phase of dependence.
-And such symptoms as, for example, inadequate arousal or inhibition, wide or narrow pupils regardless of lighting, impaired speech and movement, decreased pain sensitivity, etc. are the signs that the teen has already strongly started.
+And such symptoms as, example, inadequate arousal or inhibition, wide or narrow pupils regardless of lighting, impaired speech and movement, decreased pain sensitivity, etc. are the signs that the teen has already strongly started.
 A consultation at a family rehab may help shed a lot of light on teen drug addiction and help your children before they develop an addiction.
 However, you should know the first red flags.

 Signs of drug use in the early stages

-- Changing the rhythm of sleep: the child during the day may be drowsy, lethargic, slow, and in the evening, coming from a walk, shows energy, desire to do something, does not fall asleep on time.
+- Changing the rhythm of sleep: the child during the day may be drowsy, lethargic, slow, and in the evening, coming from a walk, shows energy, desire to do something, and does not fall asleep on time.
 You can see that they are constantly working on the computer all night, playing the guitar, listening to music, and the next day they are sleepy and slow again.

 - Changes in appetite and eating habits, the child’s rhythm of food changes: they can eat nothing for days without suffering from hunger, and suddenly, coming from a walk, eat half a fridge.